Key takeaways

 What are the Common Challenges Students Face with the AP Literature Reading List?

 The complex nature of classic literature along with its sophisticated language often produces intimidation in readers.
-Students who want to succeed with these texts need to maintain both mental openness and patience but also seek clarification from teachers.
+Students who want to succeed with the AP Lit reading list need patience and consistent analysis.
 Discussing with peers about difficult pieces of writing will help students understand classic literature better.

 Experiencing classic novels as important works in their historical period may be enhanced through student curiosity that leads to better understanding of literature like “Crime and Punishment” and “Moby Dick.”